genie-design/qwikstart-lib-pnpm/README.md

 2. `localhost:5173` and see QWIK LIBRARY LOGO and QWIK LIBRARY COUNTER in the "You can count on me" section

 Will need to redo the lib build or setup scripts/watchers in order to see changes.
 Alternatively for the best monorepo experience use https://github.com/qwikifiers/qwik-nx

+For an NX example you can see https://github.com/genie-design/qwikbits